Azure-Samples/aci-extract-load-transform-sample/README.md

 ## Check the demo

-In this section, you can view the word cloud in web, or query data directly from postgres database.
+In this section, you can view the word cloud in web, or query data directly from Postgres database.

 ### View demo in web